PyPI Package Publishing Guide

 - Run

-inject_project_toml.sh(injects the current repository slug intoresearch_skills/project.tomlso the installed CLI knows its upstream default). python -m buildto build the sdist and wheel.twine checkto validate package metadata.- Publish to PyPI using the Trusted Publisher mechanism.
+python -m buildfrom the staged root to build the sdist and wheel.twine checkto validate staged package metadata.- Publish to PyPI using the Trusted Publisher mechanism.

-Postflight then waits for the release commit's CI and Checkout Install Check workflows.
+Postflight then waits for the release commit's CI and Checkout Install Check workflows and the tag's Publish to PyPI / Publish to npm workflows.
 If a required workflow is missing, the diagnostic includes the observed workflow names for that commit.

 3) Local Verification (Manual / Optional)